aungthurhahein/aungthurhahein.github.com/projects.md

 These are some mini-projects I've been working and contributing at spare time.
 After finishing the manuscript for my Master thesis, I believe I can execute my list of ideas into products.

+### <a href="http://st3-atom.github.io/" target="_blank">ST3&Atom</a>

+A project to gather the best packages for Sublime Text 3 and Atom text editors from the coding community

 ### <a href="http://aungthurhahein.github.io/typoem" target="_blank">Typoem</a>

 This is a Google font pairing typography project using Burmese poems as content.